fsjorgeluis/password-generator/README.md

 # Password Generator Module

-A little module to generate password, use fromCharCode() function to convert a random ASCII code to a readable character.
+A little module to generate password, use ``fromCharCode()`` static method to convert a random "ASCII - Unicode" code to a readable character.
 ```
 String.fromCharCode()
 ```